 - One of the most important teachings of Judaism is pikuach nefesh, the idea that we can and should do nearly anything in the service of saving a life.
 We are taught that if we save one person's life, it is as if we have saved the whole world.
 1 in 5 trans and nonbinary youth attempt suicide.
 Allowing transgender youth to be themselves, with the medical and social support that they need, is life-saving. - In Judaism, parents and children are responsible for each other as a way of honoring G-d.
-We are taught about the value of shalom bayit peace in the home.
-When laws pass banning the choices that parents might make to protect and affirm their transgender kids, it can add incredible stress or even break apart families. - Our clergy and leaders in our Jewish communities want our kids to stay Jewish.
-When our Jewish communities are silent about anti-trans legislation, it sends a message to trans youth in our communities that Judaism isn't something that has meaning for them or includes them.
+We are taught about the value of shalom bayit - peace in the home.
+When laws pass that limit the choices parents can make to protect and affirm their transgender kids, it can add incredible stress or even break apart families. - Our clergy and leaders in our Jewish communities want our kids to stay Jewish.
+When our Jewish communities are silent about anti-trans legislation, it sends a message to trans youth in our communities that Judaism isn't something that includes them.
 This makes them less likely to lead Jewish lives as adults.